top of page

 The answer is yes, but with clear design boundaries.
 Understanding these boundaries is key to getting a floor that looks beautiful and lasts for decades.

-Kaavi and red oxide flooring derive their character from natural iron-oxide–based pigments.
+Kaavi flooring derive their character from natural iron-oxide–based pigments.
 These pigments are responsible for the classic shades of:

 • Red